-Pastel de Mango is a traditional dessert from the Atlantic coast of Colombia.
+Mango Pie is a traditional dessert from the Atlantic region of Colombia.
 Mango is a very popular fruit in Colombia and we eat them fresh, often right from the trees!
-We use them to make traditional Colombian food like mango juice, mango sauce, salads and desserts, such as mango flan, mango popsicles (paletas), cakes, and jams, amongst others.
+We use them to make traditional Colombian food like mango juice, mango sauce, salads and desserts, such as mango flan, mango popsicles (paletas), cakes, and jams, among others.

 In the backyard of my paternal grandmother's house were about four mango trees.
 I wasn't as close to her as I was to my mom's mother, Mamita, but one of the things I enjoyed doing when I visited her was picking mangoes off the trees with a long wooden pole and eating them sprinkled with lime juice and salt.
 If you have never eat en green mangoes that way, you have to try it asap!
 It is a delicious treat and it is a Colombian street food staple.